maripac/donakis/_posts/2014-11-13-jekyll-plugins-and-gh-pages.markdown

 From this point it is very easy to engage with some kind of structured workflow.
 Maybe taking a look at the distribution of branches can help.
 If you enter `git branch` git will output the current branch you're at.
 Whenever you move to the root folder you'll be working in the master branch, and if you cd to the _site folder you'll be working in the gh-pages branch, in the same way cd'ing to the _site-prod would return the prod-pages branch.
 So instead of jumping from branch to branch you can just move to the corresponding directory to add, commit, and push to the remote site.

+###Update

+Ssh to your vps I suppose the git-core is installed.
+In a Debian system `# apt-get install git-core` would install the corresponding packages.
+The important thing now is to choose the directory for the  git repository.
+I've created in it inside the /var  as /var/repo/site.git .

+Once you run `git init --bare` you can `ls` to see contents and `cd` into the hooks folder which stores samples that are not yet active of diferent git customizable she-bang scripts that you can get git to launch before of after the execution of git tasks.
+These tasks are launched by git in response to the commands you run from another environment.
+Once the two systems have established the appropriate connections.

+{% highlight livescript %}
+cd /var
+mkdir repo
+cd repo
+mkdir site.git
+cd site.git
+git init --bare
+ls
+cd hooks
+{% endhighlight %}

+Create a new file:

+{% highlight livescript %}
+nano post-receive
+{% endhighlight %}

+Enter (matching /var/www/html with your apache virtual host or DocumentRoot of your live site):

+{% highlight livescript %}
+#!/bin/sh
+git --work-tree=/var/www/html --git-dir=/var/repo/site.git checkout -f
+{% endhighlight %}

+At your local system run `jekyll build --destination _site-prod`, cd to _site-prod.
+If you want to check just in case, but running git branch at this point shoul return prod-pages.
+Next you can add a new remote but instead of origin refer it as live.

+{% highlight livescript %}
+git remote add live ssh://usernamet@vpIPordomain/path/to/repo.git
+{% endhighlight %}

+Now you want to git add . whichever new additions that branch is holding, git commit -m 'a message' and the push directive is important to understand it.
+Because the remote live is now tracking your prod-pages branch as its master branch.
+So every time you want to update the changes to the production server you must push new commits to the master branch of the server's git repository.
+That way the bash script will be launched and the files loades to the apache virtual server.

+{% highlight livescript %}
+git push live prod-pages:master
+{% endhighlight %}